hnb-rabear/hnb-rabear.github.io/sheetx/index.md

 - __Flexible Data Formats:__ Support a variety of data formats, adaptable to your design needs.

 ## 3. Settings

+Navigate to the main menu and select: Window > SheetX > Settings

 ![SheetX Settings](https://github.com/user-attachments/assets/80e31126-7a6e-40b5-9bdd-4ffc82d726dc)